Installing a BlackBerry Radar-M device

 To attach the bracket to the equipment you wish to track, you need to supply four fasteners.
 Depending on the construction of your mounting location, you may wish to use the types of fasteners shown below.
 Note: Your choice of fastener will influence the size of the tools required to create the mounting holes (i.e., drill bits) and the tools to install or remove the fasteners (i.e., wrenches, sockets, and drivers).
 An example is provided below.

-If you need assistance, contact your BlackBerry sales representative.
+If you are missing any of the above components in your package, contact your BlackBerry sales representative.